paperless-ngx/paperless-ngx/README.md

 * [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop): A desktop UI for your Paperless installation.
 Runs on Mac, Linux, and Windows.
 * [ansible-role-paperless](https://github.com/ovv/ansible-role-paperless): An easy way to get Paperless running via Ansible.
 * [paperless-cli](https://github.com/stgarf/paperless-cli): A golang command line binary to interact with a Paperless instance.

-# Similar Projects

-There's another project out there called [Mayan EDMS](https://www.mayan-edms.com/) that has a surprising amount of technical overlap with Paperless.
-Also based on Django and using a consumer model with Tesseract and Unpaper, Mayan EDMS is *much* more featureful and comes with a slick UI as well, but still in Python 2.
-It may be that Paperless consumes fewer resources, but to be honest, this is just a guess as I haven't tested this myself.
-One thing's for certain though, *Paperless* is a **way** better name.

 # Important Note